YaohaoYue-79/local-spd-structure-field-detection/README.md

 ## Overview

 This project implements an information-geometric detector based on local symmetric positive definite (SPD) structure fields.
-The method constructs local SPD structure fields, estimates class-conditional pointwise Karcher mean reference fields under the affine-invariant Riemannian metric (AIRM), computes local relative-closeness evidence, and performs fixed-\(P_{\mathrm{fa}}\) threshold calibration using an independent \(H_0\) calibration set.
+The method constructs local SPD structure fields, estimates class-conditional pointwise Karcher mean reference fields under the affine-invariant Riemannian metric (AIRM), computes local distance-difference evidence, and performs fixed-\(P_{\mathrm{fa}}\) threshold calibration using an independent \(H_0\) calibration set.

 The experiments are conducted on procedurally generated controlled SPD-field samples.
 No external dataset is used in the main experiments.
 The complete experimental data can be regenerated from the released scene-generation scripts, configuration notes, and random seeds.